anchor: your all-in-one internship hub

 Context

-For my Intro to User Interaction class, I collaborated in a team of four on a project to address the challenges students face when navigating the internship process.
-We recognized that finding internships can often feel overwhelming and disjointed, with students juggling multiple platforms for job postings, mentorship opportunities, career events, and application tracking.
-To tackle this, we conceptualized Anchor: a centralized platform designed to streamline and simplify the internship journey.
+For my Intro to User Interaction class, I collaborated in a team of four to redesign the internship search experience for students.
+We recognized that finding internships often feels overwhelming, with students juggling multiple platforms for job postings, mentorships, career events, and application tracking.
+To tackle this, we conceptualized Anchor: a centralized platform to simplify the entire journey.

-Through our user-centered design process, we conducted in-depth user research to uncover common pain points, such as disorganization and the lack of accessibility in existing resources.
-Using these insights, we created detailed wireframes and mid-fidelity prototypes to visualize the platform’s features.
-Usability testing allowed us to identify key areas for improvement, which informed our final design iterations.
+Through our user-centered design process, we conducted in-depth user research to uncover common pain points like disorganization and lack of accessibility.
+Using these insights, we created wireframes and mid-fidelity prototypes to visualize platform features.
+Usability testing identified key areas for improvement, which informed our final design iterations.

-This project emphasized the importance of iterative design and the value of incorporating user feedback into every stage of development.
-With Anchor, we successfully created a cohesive, intuitive tool that empowers students to confidently pursue their career goals without the stress of managing scattered resources.
-The final platform integrates job boards, mentorship programs, event calendars, and application tracking, making the internship process efficient and accessible for all.
+This project emphasized the importance of iterative design and incorporating user feedback at every stage.
+With Anchor, we created an intuitive tool that empowers students to pursue career goals without the stress of managing scattered resources.
+The final platform integrates job boards, mentorship programs, event calendars, and application tracking to make the process efficient and accessible for all.

 The Problem

-How might we leverage & reorganize UMSI’s resources and network to increase the success rate of finding internships/post grad opportunities and decrease the cognitive load for overwhelmed students?
+How might we streamline UMSI’s resources to increase the success rate of finding internships and reduce cognitive overload for overwhelmed students?

 The Solution

-Anchor addresses the challenges of the internship process by offering a centralized platform where students can access everything they need to succeed—all in one place.
-From job postings to mentorship opportunities, career development events, and application trackers, Anchor simplifies the experience, allowing students to focus on their goals without the stress of juggling multiple resources.
+Anchor solves these challenges by offering a centralized platform where students can access everything they need to succeed—all in one place.
+From job postings to mentorship programs, career development events, and application trackers, Anchor simplifies the experience and allows students to focus on their goals without the stress of juggling multiple resources.

 The app provides a streamlined, intuitive interface designed with accessibility in mind, ensuring students can easily navigate its features.
 Anchor empowers users to stay organized, connect with mentors, and explore career opportunities seamlessly.
-By integrating usability testing insights, the platform continues to evolve, making the internship journey efficient, accessible, and supportive for students at every step.
+With ongoing usability testing insights, the platform continues to evolve, making the internship journey efficient, accessible, and supportive at every step.

 Interviews